Chainflow/story_protocol/testnet_feedback_and suggestions.md

 **General Feedback**:

 I'm excited to be part of the Story Protocol testnet and believe in the project's potential.
 By refining the testnet's objectives and fostering an environment that values quality contributions, I think we can work together to build a robust and successful future.
+Thank you.